Skip to content

 The best bank for one company may be the wrong bank for another.
 Business activity, ownership clarity, documentation quality and transaction profile often matter more than headline reputation alone.

-Banks assess risk partly through your licensed activity and the way your business actually operates.
+Banks assess risk partly through your licensed activity and how the business actually operates.
 Trading companies, service firms and holding structures often fit differently.

 Well prepared documents significantly improve the practical path.
 Weak or inconsistent documentation is one of the most common reasons for delay.